lau-last/auto-complete-js/README.md

 - **manipulateData**: Function to manipulate the data received from the API.

 ## Methods
+### handleCheckboxChangeIfProvidedOrInitialize()
+Handle checkbox change event if checkbox is provided

 ### initialize()
 Initializes the event listeners and prepares the input element for autocomplete functionality based on the configuration.